Header Image

 1.1.
 Risperidone

-A placebo-controlled trial of the efficacy of risperidone or divalproex sodium in children with ADHD in relation to residual aggressive behavior after optimal adjustment to stimulants.
-A high response rate during the open-label stimulant optimization phase of the study suggests that rigorous titration of stimulant medication and concurrent behavioral therapy may avoid the need for additional medication.
-If this did not already result in symptom remission of the aggressive behavior, risperidone such as divalproex sodium were effective adjunctive therapies.
-Risperidone was associated with weight gain.2 Another study of divalproex reached similar results.3
+A placebo-controlled study of the efficacy of risperidone or divalproex sodium in children with ADHD in relation to residual aggressive behavior following stimulant optimization.
+A high response rate during the open-label stimulant optimization phase of the study suggests that rigorous titration of stimulant medication and concurrent behavioral therapy may obviate the need for additional medication.
+If this did not already result in symptom remission of aggressive behavior, risperidone and divalproex sodium were effective adjunctive therapies.
+Risperidone was associated with weight gain.2 Another study on divalproex came to similar conclusions.3

-In any case, risperidone is not suitable for the classic medication of ADHD (without underachievement or aggressiveness).
+Risperidone is not suitable for the classic medication of ADHD (without inferiority or aggressiveness).

 1.2.
 Isoproterenol / Isoprenaline